Canadian Surface Combatant Land-Based Testing Facility

 • Public access and safety are a high priority.
 Members of the public may continue using the Hartlen Point property and accessing the shoreline in front of the construction site for recreational activities until further notice.
 Public access within the designated project area/construction zone is not permitted to ensure the safety of community members and work crews

-• There is some construction signage in place at Hartlen Point presently.
-Additional signage and construction fencing will be placed in summer 2024 to further delineate the construction zone perimeter.
-Safety and security commissionaires will monitor all activities within the designated project area/construction zone.
+• There is some construction signage in place at Hartlen Point.
+Additional signage, construction fencing, and jersey barriers will be placed later in summer 2024 to further delineate the construction zone perimeter.
+Access to the construction area will be prohibited and monitored by commissionaires and roving active spotters for the safety of the work crews and community members in and around the designated project area/construction zone.
+Members of the public are asked to adhere to all signage near the active site.

 • There may be dust, noise, construction equipment traffic, and temporary closures to the site’s access road.
-DND is making every effort to reduce impacts and your patience is appreciated.
+The Department of National Defence is making every effort to reduce impacts on the community.

 Studies, reports and other documentation